-Travelers in endemic areas should avoid ingesting raw leafy vegetables, other foods stored or served at room temperature, and untreated water.
+Travelers in endemic areas should avoid ingesting raw leafy vegetables, other foods stored or served at room temperature, and untreated water (including ice cubes).
 Unless water is known to be safe, it should be boiled or chlorinated before drinking.

-The Ty21a vaccine is given orally every other day for a total of 4 doses, which should be completed ≥ 1 wk before travel.
-The vaccine should be delayed for > 72 h after patients have taken any antibiotic and should not be used with the antimalarial drug mefloquine.
+The Ty21a vaccine is given orally every other day for a total of 4 doses, which should be completed ≥ 1 week before travel.
+A booster is required after 5 years for people who remain at risk.
+The vaccine should be delayed for > 72 hours after patients have taken any antibiotic and should not be used with the antimalarial drug mefloquine.
 Because the vaccine contains living S. Typhi organisms, it is contraindicated in patients who are immunosuppressed.
 In the US, the Ty21a vaccine is not used in children < 6 years.

 Typhoid fever is spread enterically and causes fever and other constitutional symptoms (eg, headache, arthralgia, anorexia, abdominal pain and tenderness); later in the disease, some patients develop severe, sometimes bloody diarrhea and/or a characteristic rash (rose spots).

-A chronic carrier state develops in about 3% of untreated patients; they harbor organisms in their gallbladder and shed them in stool for > 1 yr.
+A chronic carrier state develops in about 3% of untreated patients; they harbor organisms in their gallbladder and shed them in stool for > 1 year.